 (i) Property Tax;

-(ii) Transaction Privilege Tax;
+(ii) Transaction Privilege Tax; or

 (iii) Unspecified Title 42.

 (B) Municipal Tax.
-If the action is an appeal concerning a municipal tax, the word “MUNICIPAL” should replace the title identification.
+If the action is an appeal concerning a municipal tax, the word “MUNICIPAL” must replace the title identification.

-(C) Small Tax Claim.
-If the action is being pursued as a small tax claim, the words “SMALL CLAIMS PROCEDURE,” should be inserted below the identification of the appropriate title.
+(C) Small Tax Claims Cases.
+If the action is being pursued as a Small Tax Claims Case, the words “SMALL CLAIMS PROCEDURE” must be inserted below the identification of the appropriate title.

 Rule 10.
 Filing of Cover Sheet

-When filing a case in the Tax Court, the plaintiff must furnish the Clerk, on a designated Cover Sheet form provided by the Clerk, information concerning the parties, their representatives, or the plaintiff’s claim, as requested on the form.
+When filing a case in the Tax Court, the plaintiff must provide the Clerk with information concerning the parties, their representatives, or the plaintiff’s claim, as requested on a designated Cover Sheet form provided by the Clerk .

 Rule 11.
 Repealed by Supreme Court order filed _________, 2023, effective January 1, 2024.

 Rule 12.
-Hearings and Trials Oother than in Maricopa County
+Hearings and Trials Outside of Maricopa County

 (a) Location.
 Trials and hearings which require the taking of evidence may be held in any county in Arizona.